286897655/trace-out/README.md

 ======

 `$w(<expression>)` - print value of `expression` and return that value (can be used inside other expression).
-The name is an abbreviation of 'watch'.
+The name is an abbreviation of "watch".

 `$c(<function>)(<arguments>)` - print `function` arguments and return value.
 Should be used at function call.
 Automatically shifts indentation of the output.
-The name is an abbreviation of 'call'.
+The name is an abbreviation of "call".

 `$cm(<object>, <function_name>)(<arguments>)` - print member-function arguments and return value.
 Should be used at member-function call. `object` argument can be of a pointer or non-pointer type.
-The name is an abbreviation of 'call member-function'.
+The name is an abbreviation of "call member-function".

 `$m(<pointer>, <size>, <options>)` - print memory under the `pointer`.